andycroll/nice_json_api/README.md

 # NiceJsonApi

-A useful hundred-line wrapper around `Net::HTTP` for well behaved JSON APIs.
+A useful hundred-line-ish wrapper around `Net::HTTP` for well behaved JSON-based APIs.

-This gem can be used for http://jsonapi.org compatible APIs but it is not exclusively for that use.
+This gem can be used as a basis for http://jsonapi.org compatible APIs but it is not exclusively for that use.
 Any 'nice' JSON-based API should work.

+If you're looking for a good gem to use with JSON API I like [json-api-vanilla](https://github.com/trainline/json-api-vanilla).

+Supports Authorization:
+* HTTP Basic Auth
+* Bearer Token Auth (like Twitter)
+* Other header-based authorisation (custom header & value)

 ## Installation